TurboGears/tg2docs/docs/turbogears/templating.rst

 By default TurboGears references to templates using *dotted notation*, this is the path of the template file in terms of python packages.
-This makes possible to refer to template files independently from where the application is installed and started as it referes to the python package where the template file is provided.
+This makes possible to refer to template files independently from where the application is installed and started as it refers to the python package where the template file is provided.

 Typical dotted notation path looks like: **mypackage.templates.template_file** and it doesn't